buildpacks/rfcs/text/0000-cache-types.md

 # What it is
 [what-it-is]: #what-it-is

-Buildpacks will provide a mechanism to denote a cached layer as something that can be shared by associating specifing a scope of "shared".
+Buildpacks will provide a mechanism to denote a cached layer as something that can be shared by specifying a scope of "shared".

 - Target persona: buildpack author